TuringLang/turinglang.github.io/README.md

    static site, you can use `bundle exec jekyll build`.

 The files in `_docs/` may be out of date with the website.
-If this is the case, execute the `make_local.jl` script, which will run all the documents in the `Turing.jl/docs/src` folder through a markdown processor and place them into the `turing.ml/_docs/` folder.
+If this is the case, execute the `make.jl` script, which will run all the documents in the `Turing.jl/docs/src` folder through a markdown processor and place them into the `turing.ml/_docs/` folder.
 Any files located in the `_docs/` or `turing.ml/_tutorials/` directories should **not** be edited directly, as